Only show these results:

 Updating or deleting the main event in a recurrence schedule impacts all instances of the event.
 You can omit individual events using the EXDATE property.

 Because RRULE formatting doesn't allow for changes to the event time, each instance of a recurring event occurs at the same time of day as the original.
-If you want to change the time that an individual event occurs, you can make a PUT request to the Events endpoint.
+If you want to change the time that an individual event occurs, you can make an Update Event request.

-If BYDAY isn't included in the RRULE string for weekly events (those with FREQ=WEEKLY set), Nylas defaults to information from the master event's date and time values to set the recurrence schedule.
+If you don't include BYDAY in the RRULE string for weekly events (those with FREQ=WEEKLY set), Nylas defaults to information from the master event's date and time values to set the recurrence schedule.

 Provider support

-This table compares how various providers support recurring events:
+The table below compares how various providers support recurring events.

 Description Google Behavior Microsoft Behavior

 Modifying the recurrence of a series, such as changing an event from weekly to daily.
-Overrides remain unchanged if they are still part of the recurrence.
+Overrides remaining unchanged if they are still part of the recurrence.
 Overrides are removed.

 Changing the busy status on the main event for a series.
 Busy status updates for all events in the series, including overrides.
 Busy status doesn't update for overrides that were created through Nylas.
-They do update for overrides created through Microsoft's native calendar interface, however.
+It does update for overrides created through Microsoft's native calendar interface.

 Deleting a single occurrence from a series within the provider's native calendar UI.
 This delete appears as an override event.
 The status changes to cancelled using the Nylas API.
 This delete appears as an EXDATE using the Nylas API.